alanoudmk/ROS-Noetic-Tutorials/README.md

-## 11. Create a ROS Publisher with Python:
+## 11. Create ROS Publisher with Python:

 1. Go to the _scripts folder_:
 ```